timf2/swc-mypaper/README.md

 # swc-mypaper
-A publication on how to use github for Paper Writing for now. sadas
+A publication on how to use github for Paper WritinG for now.

 ##abstract
 servus und guten morgen
 ##introduction